mattfoster/hackerific.net/content/post/rad-links-1.md

 Everyone loves project blogs.
 I love just how much information there is in this post about [a little glowing active antenna](https://circuitsalad.com/2020/02/13/simple-low-current-mini-whip-antenna/).
 It uses an LT1818 opamp, instead of a JFET/BJT.
-This has the advantage that the IC is is in production and costs about £1.74 in low quantities, and has a wide bandwidth.
+This has the advantage that the IC is in production and costs about £1.74 in low quantities, and has a wide bandwidth.

 The 3D printed case and LED look great together, and the schematic is super simple.